lanl/dsi/docs/core.rst

 All relevant functions have been listed below for further clarity. :ref:`example_section_label` displays different workflows using this Terminal class.

 Notes for users:
       - All DSI Writers that are loaded must be followed by calling ``Terminal.transload`` after to execute them.
         Readers are automatically executed upon loading.
       - ``Terminal.load_module``: if users wants to group related tables of data from a DSI Reader under the same name, they can use the `target_table_prefix` input to specify a shared prefix.

             - users must remember that when accessing data from these tables, their names will include the specified prefix.
               Ex: collection1__math, collection1__english
-      - ``Terminal.artifact_handler``: 'notebook' interaction_type stores data from first loaded backend, NOT the existing DSI abstraction, in new notebook file
+      - ``Terminal.artifact_handler``: 'notebook' interaction_type stores data from first loaded backend, NOT existing DSI abstraction, in new notebook file
       - ``Terminal.artifact_handler``: review this function description below to clarify which backends are targeted by which interaction_types
       - Terminal find functions only access the first loaded backend
       - ``Terminal.unload_module``: removes last loaded backend of specified mod_name.
 Ex: if there are 2 loaded Sqlite backends, second is unloaded